Don’t Pay for Dirty Water is an autonomous campaign of individuals who want clean water.

 There are three things to do right now and it will only take a few minutes to get started.

-The steps below have been designed to make the process as safe as possible and info about risks and how others are dealing with them is included throughout.
+The steps below have been designed to reduce the risks that can be involved when withholding and information about how others are dealing with them is included throughout.

-- Don’t pay the sewerage part of your bill.
+- Just don’t pay the sewerage part of your bill.

-While a complaint is in dispute no debt collection should happen.
-If necessary, you should have the opportunity to pay any outstanding balance at the end of the process – and then start the process again!
-The idea is for thousands to drag this out to create the greatest economic incentive for companies to clean up their act.
+If necessary, you should have the opportunity to pay any outstanding balance at the end of the complaints process – and then start the process again!
+The idea is for thousands of people to drag this out to create the greatest economic incentive for companies to clean up their act.

-- Be counted by filling out the form below – and get updates on the campaign and ways to connect with other bill boycotters near you.
+- Be counted by filling out the form below – and get updates on the campaign and ways to connect with other bill boycotters near you, including interactive peer support groups.

 #DontPay4DirtyWater